How to Design Minimum Viable Product? [Cost Spreadsheet]

 - Search bar

 And countless more!
-These elements need to be carefully placed on various screens of your app to make usability smooth.
+These elements need to be carefully placed on various screens of your MVP to make usability smooth.

-We at Spdload keep all these aspects in mind while making the design of the app.
-We understand that color scheme plays a key role in the UI of the app.
+We at Spdload keep all these aspects in mind while making the design of the product.
+We understand that color scheme plays a key role in the UI of the application.
 So, we perform comprehensive research on the color scheme and provide various color sets to choose from.

 For instance, the ideal color for a dating app UI is blue, and for that of a food delivery app is red.